migsilva89/Assets-Management-API/README.md

 **Prerequisites:**

-- Node.js and yarn installed on your machine
+- Node.js installed on your machine
 - MongoDB database collection created

 1. Clone the repository